 When your disorganized student hasn’t handed in her homework for the umpteenth time or gets frustrated when you ask to see his planner every single night, it’s easy to get upset.
 Take a deep breath.

 “I always say, approach it from a team perspective,” Moran says.
 “Tell your child, ‘We’re going to work together on this.
 I understand you are not doing this on purpose.’”

 In other words, remind yourself that your adolescent isn’t trying to drive you nuts, her brain simply isn’t there yet.
 “Accept the moment as it is,” Dr. Shulman stresses. “’Okay, so my son didn’t bring home his books again.
 That’s life right now.’
 If we feel overwhelmed by emotion, we’re not going to be able to figure out what our kids need from us.
 And chances are, if we’re overwhelmed, they will be too.
 Keeping a learning perspective is really helpful.
 Think of everything as learning.
 If you make a mistake and yell at your kid, you’re still learning.
 When your kids make mistakes and leave a mess all over without cleaning it up for the tenth time in a row, they’re still learning.”

 6. Know when you need expert help.

 If you’ve been unsuccessful in helping your student improve, and/or your relationship with your adolescent has turned into a never-ending battle—and especially if your teenager’s self-esteem is suffering—it’s probably time to call in an expert.
-Most students with modest executive function issues will, with time and help from their parents and teachers, move past them.
-But adolescents with severe executive function issues, what’s called an executive function disorder—including many students with learning disabilities—need professional support, says Moran.
+Most students with modest executive functioning issues will, with time and help from their parents and teachers, move past them.
+But adolescents with severe executive functioning issues, what’s called an executive function disorder—including many students with learning disabilities—need professional support, says Moran.
 “If you are really fishing for strategies and trying a lot of different techniques, and it’s not working, there might be more of an issue going on.”